Mission and Vision

 4. How do I get rid of the black background when I copy and paste lyrics from your site?

 This actually has nothing to do with the website.
 It has to do with your word processor and how well it can filter text without extra formatting.
-We would suggest, however, that you paste the lyrics somewhere where you won’t see lots of formatting (background colors, line spacing, etc.).
+We would suggest that you paste the lyrics somewhere where you will not see lots of formatting (background colors, line spacing, etc.).
 A good example would be to use a program such as WordPad (Windows) or TextEdit (Macintosh).